djalbat/juxtapose/README.md

 };
 ```

 Setting the `tagName` property on the class is optional.
 If not set, the `tagName` property of the parent class will be used.
-Note that the `onClick()` method can be called, because the `Example` class inherits from the `Button` class, but also that the `click()` method can be called, because the `example` constant holds a proper instance of the `Example` class.
+Note that the `onClick()` method can be called, because the `Example` class inherits from the `Button` class, but also that the `click()` method can now be called, because the `example` constant holds an instance of the `Example` class.

 ## Contact